 - 1. Introduction: what, why, types?

 - 2. Cliques and vertex similarity

 - 3. Background: Cluster analysis

-- 4. Hierarchical clustering (betweenness)
+- 4. Betweeness centrality

 - 5. Modularity

 - 6. How to evaluate

 - Communities: sets of tightly connected nodes - Define: Modularity Q - A measure of how well a network is partitioned into communities - Given a partitioning of the network into groups $s \in S$: